Bites and Stings: Insects

 Give acetaminophen for pain.

-Give an over-the-counter antihistamine, if approved by your child's doctor.
+Give an over-the-counter antihistamine, if approved by your child's healthcare provider.
 Be sure to follow dosage instructions carefully for your child.

 Observe your child closely for the next hour for any signs of allergic reaction that would warrant emergency medical treatment.